Google Ads vs. Meta Ads in 2025: Stats, Trends & What Marketers Need to Know?

 6. Ads for mobile devices and shopping

 • Mobile is what makes Google strong, 73% of clicks on US search ads originate from mobile devices.
-In 2024, global spending on mobile ads reached $400 billion.

 • Google Shopping gets more than a third of all sponsored clicks in online stores, and 71% of US consumers who know about Google Shopping give the brand a good grade.